 The Ben Lomond is considered one of Utah’s three grand hotels, and the only one of those three that is still in operation as a hotel.
 Since its construction in 1927, it has held the title of the largest hotel in Ogden, and also the tallest building in the city, with 13 floors.
 Although a hotel has stood on this corner since July of 1891, the Ben Lomond is not the original hotel.
 The original hotel was called the Reed Hotel, and it was open from 1891 until 1926.
 The Reed was 5 stories tall and had 140 rooms, as well as a restaurant on the 5th floor that gave diners a great view of the nearby mountains.

-The Reed Hotel recorded its first death three days before the hotel officially opened on the 30th of June 1891.
+The Reed Hotel recorded its first death on the 28th of June 1891.
 Mr. William B Steele was found dead in bed around 10 pm, finally succumbing to the effects of tuberculosis.
 Mr. Steele was the brother-in-law of one of the hotel’s proprietors and had recently moved to Utah in order thinking the drier air would help with his condition.
 Maybe this was a foreshadowing of things to come because from 1891 until the Reed was remodeled into the Bigelow eight more deaths occurred at the hotel.

 Most of the recorded deaths were due to old age or other natural causes.
 However, a few were really tragic deaths.
 The first was a suicide that occurred on the 8th of September, 1902.
 A couple by the name of Mr. and Mrs. Van Alen had recently moved into one of the hotel’s apartments.
 Mrs. Tide Helen Van Alen was reported to have suffered from various ailments and one morning after her husband had left the hotel to go to his office down the street, Mrs. Van Alen shot herself in the head.
 When Mr. Van Alen came home at lunch to check on her, he along with the bell boy found her lying dead in bed.
 Mrs. Van Alen was only 38 years old.
 The Van Alen’s occupied two rooms on the 3rd floor of the Reed Hotel facing 25th Street.